ericsauber/Library-Database/README.md

-Please import the 'bookstore.sql' file into phpMyAdmin as a new database named 'Library'.
+Please import the 'library.sql' file into phpMyAdmin as a new database named 'Library'.